alem-platform/career/interview/README.md

 4. **Compare performance across multiple recordings**
 5. **Share insights with peers for additional feedback**

-Constraints:
-- Recordings must be deleted within 30 days of creation
-- Content should never be shared without explicit consent
-- Focus should be on constructive self-improvement, not harsh self-criticism

 ### Interview Etiquette and Professionalism

-Outcomes:
-- Students present themselves professionally and confidently in interview settings.
-- Students can ask thoughtful questions about the role and company.
-- Students handle stress and unexpected situations gracefully.

 Professional Behavior Requirements:
 1. **Punctuality**: Arrive on time and prepared for all sessions